instant-dev/instant/README.md

   - `instant g:endpoint`
 - **Migrations**: Generates a new migration
   - `instant g:migration`
+- **Relationships**: Generates a new migration that connect models in a one-to-one or many-to-many orientation
+  - `instant g:relationship`
 - **Endpoints**: Generates CRUD endpoints for a model from `src/[framework]/endpoint`
   - `instant g:endpoint`